 It becomes the responsibility of the agent abroad to take care of using their resources efficiently.

-There are definitely benefits to both approaches, but the best way to do international recruitment is through Hire Abroad.
+There are benefits to both approaches, but the best way to do international recruitment is through Hire Abroad.

 Our platform connects employment and recruitment agencies.
 They can each focus on their line of work.
 The recruiters on Hire Abroad follow top-industry practices, and as an employer, you can rest assured that they will find you the right candidate through our platform.